Boost your CV

 Step 2: Find a host placement abroad.

-You can also search for organisations who are looking for volunteers.
 The European Youth Portal hosts a database of volunteering opportunities containing:

 - Details of different projects.